sayannyaghosh/ML_ANN/README.md

 developing a drug than conventional methods.
 Various CADD tools are used that assist during the process of drug development.Various machine learning processes are being used in present days for drug prediction.
-This repository contains code developed for clasification of active and inactive drug molecules using Artificial Neural Network.
+This repository contains code developed for classification of active and inactive drug molecules using Artificial Neural Network.